codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries.md

 ---
-title: "External Docker Registries"
+title: "Docker Registries"
-description: ""
+description: "Learn how to connect your Docker Registry to Codefresh"
-group: docker-registries
+group: integrations
 redirect_from:
   - /docs/docker-registry/
 toc: true
 ---
-Codefresh enables you to integrate with several Docker container registries, including:
+Codefresh enables you to integrate with several Docker container registries, including (but not limited to):

   * [Docker Hub]({{site.baseurl}}/docs/docker-registries/external-docker-registries/docker-hub/)
   * [Azure Container Registry]({{site.baseurl}}/docs/docker-registries/external-docker-registries/azure-docker-registry/)